joinpursuit/Pursuit-Core-iOS/lessons/dsa/Trees/README.md

 A Binary Search Tree is Binary Tree with two conditions:

-- Every `left` child must be less than its parent
+- Every node in the `left` child's subtree its parent
-- Every `right` child must be greater than its parent
+- Every node in the `right` child's subtree its parent
 - (Generally BSTs are defined to have unique values)

 Typically, when people talk about trees they are talking about Binary Search Trees.